 Students interested in applying for the Internship in Museology at the HFMA must fill out the Application Form and must write a research proposal as described on the form.
 These materials along with a current transcript (unofficial is fine) must be submitted electronically (as .pdf files) by the specified deadline.
 In addition, at least two weeks prior to the deadline, applicants must alert their proposed faculty sponsor and the museum's Director or Collection Curator regarding the necessary recommendation forms (listed below) to be submitted separately by these individuals in support of the application:

-All application materials must be received by CASA no later than TBD MARCH 2017
+All application materials must be received by CASA no later than MARCH 24, 2017

 Please submit all materials electronically (as attached .pdf files) to: